j-vitordev/j-vitordev/readme.md

 # Hello <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-### 👨‍🎓 I am a student of the Systems Analysis and Development course focused on a full-stack career in Java.
+### 👨‍🎓 I am a student of the Systems Analysis and Development course, currently in my fourth semester.
+My studies focus on Java, Spring, PostgreSQL, and Git.
+I am dedicated and determined to continually seek new learning opportunities and improve my skills.

-### 🏅 Certified with the course "Java Completo Programação Orientada à Objetos + Projetos" by Teacher Nélio Alves.
-I am seeking my second Full-Stack certification in Java with the course "Formação Java Web FullStack" by Teacher Alex F.E.

 <br/>